HMRLKE/probe_wrapper/README.md

 # TODO

-- [ ] Enumerate the deptree relations by their label in the derived dataset and UD.
+- [x] Enumerate the deptree relations by their label in the derived dataset and UD.
 Calculate the KL between them.
 - [ ] Collect and share the relevant literature with SZTAKI HLT
-- [ ] Prepare a new inference script to compare the two sets of probes in *various settings*
+- [x] Prepare a new inference script to compare the two sets of probes in *various settings*
 - [ ] Discuss the *various settings* (Target masking, Random perturbation, Deptree perturbation {All, by all labels, etc})
+- [ ] Discuss the *various settings* (the list of potentially interesting deptree relations to be *only* masked)